adarnimrod/ssl-ca/README.rst

 To ease development :code:`make clean`, :code:`make lint` and :code:`make test` are available.
-It's recommended to add :code:`make lint`  and :code:`make test` to to your Git pre-commit and pre-push hooks accourdingly.
+It's recommended to add :code:`make lint`  and :code:`make test` to to your Git pre-commit and pre-push hooks accordingly.

 License
 -------

-This software is licnesed under the MIT licese (see the :code:`LICENSE.txt` file).
+This software is licensed under the MIT license (see the :code:`LICENSE.txt` file).

 Author